Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Golden Spike Historical Park marks the completion of the first transcontinental railroad across the United States in 1869.
 The park features a visitors center that includes an informative film, the Big Fill Loop hiking trail, two auto tours, and Victorian-era replica locomotives.

-Located 1.5 hours north of Salt Lake City, Golden Spike Historical Park makes a great day trip from the big city.
+Located 1.5 hours north of Salt Lake, Golden Spike Historical Park makes a great day trip from the big city.

 Hot Springs